goderich/dissertation/dissertation.md

 | S'uli        | yaya     |               | yutas         |
 | Squliq       | yayaʔ    | layan         | yutas         |

-Other occurrences of \*y, such as in the 'diphthong' \*ay, or in the sequences \*-iya- and \*-iyu-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.
+Other occurrences of \*y, such as in the 'diphthong' \*ay, or in the sequences \*\nobreakdash-iya\nobreakdash- and \*\nobreakdash-iyu\nobreakdash-, are discussed separately in @sec:vowel-correspondences, as they tend to change as a single unit.

 ### Vowel correspondences {#sec:vowel-correspondences}